 The pots are less likely to discolour.
 That’s why this kitchenware set is the best scratch-resistant cookware.

-You can use the best hard anodized cookware with silicone handle in the oven without deterioration.
+You can use the best hard anodized cookware with a silicone handle in the oven without deterioration.
 So, you now have more options for how to cook the meals.

 The non-porous coating prevents aluminium leaching while cooking with acidic foods.